 Important note about practicum: PhD students are required to take 18 credits of clinical practicum (MFT 655R/755R) while in the program.
 Students are required to accrue at least 200 hours at the BYU Comprehensive Clinic before they can work or intern off-site.
-While obtaining the initial 200 hours, students must be enrolled in MFT 655R Practicum, which is comprised of both group and individual supervision.
-After students accrue 200 hours, they may enroll in the MFT 755R practicum, which only involves group supervision.
+Practicum enrollment is comprised of both group and individual supervision.
+Students must be enrolled in MFT 755R if they are seeing any clients at the Comprehensive Clinic.
+Students must be enrolled in MFT 770R if they are seeing any clients off-site.
+This sometimes means students will be enrolled in both MFT 755R and 770R.